March 14 is World Kidney Day.

 Blood in the urine: This is a symptom of kidney disease which is a definite cause for concern.
 There may be other reasons, but it is advisable to visit your doctor in case you notice it.

 Swelling: Kidneys remove wastes and extra fluid from the body.
 When they are unable to do so, this extra fluid will build up causing swelling in your hands, feet, ankles and/or your face.
+Read more about swelling in the feet.

 Extreme fatigue and generalised weakness: Your kidneys produce a hormone called erythropoietin which helps make red blood cells that carry oxygen.
 In kidney disease lower levels of erythropoietin causes decreased red blood cells in your body resulting in anaemia.
 There is decreased oxygen delivery to cells causing generalised weakness and extreme fatigue.
+Read more about the reasons for fatigue.

 Dizziness & Inability to concentrate: Anaemia associated with kidney disease also depletes your brain of oxygen which may cause dizziness, trouble with concentration, etc.